Maria Theresa of Austria, Queen of the Two Sicilies

 Maria Theresa of Austria (31 July 1816 – 8 August 1867) was the second wife of King Ferdinand II of the Two Sicilies, making her Queen of the Two Sicilies.
 She was the eldest daughter of Archduke Charles, Duke of Teschen and Princess Henrietta of Nassau-Weilburg.

-Maria Theresa was Princess-Abbess of the Theresian Royal and Imperial Ladies Chapter of the Castle of Prague (1834–1835).

-Her paternal grandparents were Leopold II, Holy Roman Emperor and Maria Luisa of Spain.
-Her maternal grandparents were Frederick William of Nassau-Weilburg and his wife Burgravine Louise Isabelle of Kirchberg.

 Early life (1816–1837)

-Maria Theresa was born on 31 July 1816 in Vienna, Austria.
+Archduchess Maria Theresa of Austria was born on 31 July 1816 in Vienna, Austria.
 She was the eldest child of Archduke Charles, Duke of Teschen and Princess Henrietta of Nassau-Weilburg.

-On 29 December 1837, Maria Theresa’s mother died after contracting scarlet fever and pneumonia.
-Maria Theresa took on a motherly role for her siblings.
+Maria Theresa spent her youth with her parents and siblings in the family home.

+Shortly before her marriage, Maria Theresa served as Princess-Abbess of the Theresian Institution of Noble Ladies in Prague Castle from 1834-1835.

 Queen consort (1837–1859)

-On 9 January 1837 in the Augustinian Church in Vienna, Maria Theresa married Ferdinand II of the Two Sicilies.
-The bride was almost twenty-one years old and the groom twenty-seven.
-Upon her marriage, Maria Theresa became the Queen consort of the Two Sicilies.
+In 1836, King Ferdinand II of the Two Sicilies lost his first wife, Maria Cristina of Savoy in childbirth; they had one son, the future Francis II, last king of the Two Sicilies.

+Maria Theresa had met her future husband in July 1837, when Ferdinand had traveled to Vienna to reassure the Austrian government of his support for the conservative cause.
+Their engagement was kept a secret until December, and they married in January of the next year.

-Queen Maria Theresa is described as badly dressed and did not answer to the ideal image of a regal person.
+Queen Maria Theresa was described as badly dressed and did not answer to the ideal image of a regal person.
 She disliked her public role and life at court, and preferred to confine herself in her private rooms dedicated to needlework and her children.

 She had a good relationship with both her spouse and her stepson Francis: her stepson respected her and she used to demonstratively call him her son.
 Maria Theresa was interested in politics; she is known to have acted as the king's advisor and to have influenced him to be strict, and when she could not be present at the reception of officials and wished to hear the conversation, she listened to the talk behind the door.

-She nursed Ferdinand on his death bed.
+She nursed Ferdinand on his deathbed.